metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

             context: Literal["restart", "finetune", "export"],
             train_hypers: Dict[str, Any],
         ) -> "TrainerInterface":
-            """Load a trainer from a checkpoint file.
+            """Create a trainer from a checkpoint's state dictionary.

-            :param path: Path to the checkpoint file.
+            :param checkpoint: Checkpoint's state dictionary.
             :param context: Purpose of the model to load from the checkpoint file.
                 Required values are "restart" and "finetune", "export" but can be extended to other values.